suokko/HO_changes/conf/prediction/readme.txt

 extra_im=0.85
 ...

-Therefore the PlayerStrengh of all normal IMs is multiplied with 0.5 * 1 = 0.5,
+Therefore the PlayerStrength of all normal IMs is multiplied with 0.5 * 1 = 0.5,
-the PlayerStrengh of all offensive IMs is multiplied with 0.5 * 0.9 = 0.45 and so on.
+the PlayerStrength of all offensive IMs is multiplied with 0.5 * 0.9 = 0.45 and so on.
 After that, everything is added up to the PlaymakingSum.

 In the end, the parameters from the [general] section are applied to this PlaymakingSum.
 I.e.
 PlaymakingSum = PlaymakingSum * multiplier
 PlaymakingSum = PlaymakingSum + (1+squareMod)*PlaymakingSum^2
 PlaymakingSum = PlaymakingSum + delta